A Familiar Moment

 How might skincare be designed as an evolving system rather than isolated products?

-Current exploration, testing and first ideas
+Current exploration, testing and first ideas.

-Exploring AI as a Guidance Layer
+Exploring Ai as a guidance layer.

-This process explores how AI could function as a continuous guidance layer,
+This process explores how AI could function as a continuous guidance layer, helping users monitor progress, refine treatments, and maintain consistency.

-This board reflects the current state of the project a collection of references, observations, sketches, and emerging ideas.
+This board reflects the current state of the project.
+A collection of references, observations, sketches, and emerging ideas.

 Pan and zoom through the board to explore the current state of the project.